aelhakie/img-classifier/README.md

    * Rescaling pixel values to [0,1] interval
    * Samplewise centtering, centering mean of each image at 0
    * Featurewise centering, subtracting the mean image out of each image
+   * Center cropping, where we only take the center square of 180 by 180 from the original 224 by 224 image

 Augmmentation:
    * Rotation